George Cartwright (trader): Voyages to Newfoundland and Labrador

 George Cartwright's brother John Cartwright was first lieutenant on HMS Guernsey.
 In the 1766 season, George Cartwright cruised the Newfoundland coast on this vessel with his brother.

-In 1768, George Cartwright went to Newfoundland again and accompanied John Cartwright's voyage attempting to contact the Beothuk people on the Exploits river.
+In 1768, George Cartwright went to Newfoundland again and accompanied John Cartwright's voyage attempting to contact the Beothuk people on the Exploits River.

-Between 1770 and 1786, Cartwright occupied a number of fishing and furring stations from Cape Charles to Sandwich Bay and developed connections with the Inuit and Innu people there.
+Between 1770 and 1786, Cartwright occupied a number of fishing and furring stations from Cape St Charles to Sandwich Bay and developed connections with the Inuit and Innu people there.
 His financial successes was mixed at best, and his many setbacks included being thoroughly raided by American privateers in 1778.
 This came about when his servant Dominick Kinnien defected to join the crew of the Bostonian John Grimes.

 In 1772, Cartwright brought five Inuit individuals from what was then called Labrador.
 However, it is ambiguous to whether or not this was done forcefully or in collaboration with the chosen individuals.
-Traveling on this ship to England was Atajug, his youngest wife Ikkanguaq and their toddler daughter Ikiunaq.
+Travelling on this ship to England was Atajug, his youngest wife Ikkanguaq and their toddler daughter Ikiunaq.
 Joining Atajug's family was Atajug's younger brother Tuglavingaaq and his wife Qavvik, also known as Caubvick.
-They traveled with Cartwright to Ireland and England, where they were a sensation, drawing the attention of King George III, Joseph Banks, John Hunter, James Boswell, Samuel Johnson, and great crowds.
+They travelled with Cartwright to Ireland and England, where they were a sensation, drawing the attention of King George III, Joseph Banks, John Hunter, James Boswell, Samuel Johnson, and great crowds.
 Similar to other Indigenous travellers to London in the past, this Inuit family was "subjected to the spectacle of Georgian London".
 The intention was both to show off the Imperial city and to show off them, the Inuit family, to the curious and consumer eyes of London society.

-In May, 1773, Cartwright and Atajug's family started the journey home.
+In May 1773, Cartwright and Atajug's family started the journey home.
 However, before they had even left the Thames, Qavvik fell ill with smallpox.
 Three weeks later Atajuq, Ikkanguaq, Ikiunaq and Tuglavingaaq had all died.
 Qavvik lived, returning to Labrador.
 Nearly a year later, Cartwright noted the devastation that followed Qavvik's return.
 "The Inuit of southern Labrador were almost entirely wiped out by the disease".

+In January 1786, Captain Cartwright and his twenty companions sacked an Indigenous (Beothuk) village of a hundred inhabitants in Newfoundland, killing some thirty women, children and old men unable to defend themselves.
+The Beothuk who escaped froze to death or committed suicide.

 Later life in England

 In 1786, Cartwright returned to England.
 He published his diary in 1792 and continued to be interested in the politics and business of Labrador.
-He was barracks master of the Nottingham Militia from some time during the Napoleonic Wars until 1817.
-He died in 1819 in Mansfield, England.
+He was barracks master of the Nottinghamshire Militia from some time during the Napoleonic Wars until 1817.
+He died in 1819 in Mansfield, Nottinghamshire.

 He had an unparalleled love for Labrador until his death – as is shown, for example, in his lengthy and somewhat tedious piece of verse, of which this is a small extract: